MichasSlusarczyk/EncriptionManager/README.md

 # Encription Manager
-> An application for performing encryption and steganographic operations with the use of a number of different algorithms.
+> An application for performing encryption and steganographic operations which the use of a number of different algorithms.
 This project served as an engineering project.

 ## Table of Contents
 * [Technologies Used](#technologies-used)